inform-us/requirements_specifications/informus/rules/Tidal Volume.md

   4. IF latest 2 or more readings are 'out_of_range_10':'out of range'
   5. IF there are 5 or more non-consecutive 'out_of_range_8' in 24 hours:'out of range'
   6. IF the latest classification is 'in range': 'in range'
+  7. Insert extra rules from code review here.
+  10.
-  7. IF none of the above: 'fallthrough'
+  11. IF none of the above: 'fallthrough'
-  8. n.b. fallthrough is shown as dark grey bed on floorplan, but there is no accompanying legend item.
+  12. n.b. fallthrough is shown as dark grey bed on floorplan, but there is no accompanying legend item.
 This is explained to user in ? button.
  ---
 # SPC CHARTS
 ##  Tidal Volume- Weekly percentage of patients achieving Tidal Volume target of 6-8ml/kg IBW